Where Stay

 Porto Santo

-Porto Santo seduces with its peaceful atmosphere and infinite horizons.
-The famous nine-kilometre golden sand beach borders a calm, crystalline sea, perfect for contemplative strolls.
-Dunes and volcanic cliffs contrast with the interior hills covered in Mediterranean vegetation.
-The mild year-round climate invites exploration of trails leading to exceptional viewpoints over the Atlantic.
-Far from crowds, the island retains a rare authenticity where birdsong and wave sounds set the rhythm of the days.
-Porto Santo offers a restful and genuine escape to recharge.
+Porto Santo attracts visitors with its peaceful vibe and endless horizons.
+A nine-kilometer beach of golden sand borders a calm, crystal-clear sea, ideal for long walks.
+Dunes and volcanic cliffs contrast with inland hills covered in Mediterranean plants.
+The mild year-round climate invites exploration of trails to viewpoints over the Atlantic.
+Far from crowds, the island keeps a rare authenticity.
+Accommodations cluster near the main beach.
+Visitors swim and try water sports on the beach, hike to Pico do Facho, and explore the island’s historic sites.
+Porto Santo makes a relaxing getaway for honeymoon couples, families, and walkers who want a simple setting and a protected sea.

-Couples seeking romance will appreciate Funchal or the South-East for their sea-facing terraces and sunsets.
-Families with children will find calmer beaches and suitable facilities at Calheta or Caniço.
-Hikers will favour the North or the Interior for quick access to levadas and summits.
-Nightlife and restaurant enthusiasts will focus on Funchal.
-Travellers seeking absolute silence will opt for Porto Santo or Santo da Serra.
-Finally, those wishing to explore the entire island easily without changing accommodation will choose Funchal or Caniço, well served by roads and buses.
+Couples seeking romance enjoy Funchal or the southeast for their sea-view terraces and sunsets.
+Families with children find calmer beaches and suitable facilities at Calheta or Caniço.
+Hikers favor the north or the interior for quick access to levadas and peaks.
+Nightlife and restaurant fans focus on Funchal.
+Travelers wanting absolute quiet pick Porto Santo or Santo da Serra.
+Those who want to cover the whole island without changing hotels choose Funchal or Caniço, both well served by roads and buses.
+Every zone offers suitable lodging, from seafront hotels to rural homes and mountain villages.

-Madeira enjoys a mild oceanic climate all year round.
-Spring (March-May) and autumn (September-November) offer the best compromise between pleasant temperatures, lush flowering and moderate crowds.
-Summer remains pleasant but more humid on the north coast.
-Winter is mild but windy, with rain risks in the highlands.
-The famous flower festival takes place in April-May, while the grape harvest animates September.
-Avoid the Christmas and New Year period if you seek calm.
+Madeira enjoys a mild oceanic climate all year.
+Spring (March–May) and autumn (September–November) give the best balance of pleasant temperatures, lush blooms, and moderate crowds.
+Summer stays comfortable but turns damper on the north coast.
+Winter is mild yet windy, with rain possible on higher ground.
+The flower festival falls in April–May and the grape harvest livens up September.
+Avoid Christmas and New Year if you want peace.
+Travelers who want to combine hiking and swimming usually pick April–June or September–October, while those focused on cultural festivals target spring.

-Car hire is strongly recommended to explore the winding roads and tunnels freely.
+Renting a car is strongly recommended for exploring the winding roads and tunnels freely.
 The euro is the official currency.
 The island is safe, but take care on mountain roads at night.
-Taste fresh fish, espetada and bolo do caco.
-Book restaurants at weekends.
-Levadas require good shoes and a head torch for tunnels.
-Finally, pack a light layer even in summer, as temperatures drop quickly at altitude.
+Try fresh fish, espetada, and bolo do caco.
+Book restaurants on weekends.
+Levadas require sturdy shoes and a headlamp for tunnels.
+Pack a light layer even in summer, as temperatures drop quickly at altitude.
+Travelers who stay several days in one area can combine buses and local taxis, while those moving zones daily save time with a car.
+High-altitude hikes need a weather check first.

 Hotel map